Call Center Quality

 You are probably thinking the same things that I did: Why didn’t they call me back when they made me feel like they would?
 Why did it take so many agents and so much of my time to figure out a plan?
 Why is the knowledge base so ineffective?
 What are they doing to address their poor first contact resolution rate?
 Continue reading “Your agents are only as good as the processes behind them; so what’s wrong with your processes?” »

 In late May, the QATC (Quality Assurance, Training and Connection organization) published the results of their quarterly survey on critical quality assurance and training topics in call centers, focusing on quality monitoring call calibration practices.
-Having worked for a third-party call monitoring company for 8 ½ years, I found the survey results to be quite interesting (sometimes scary), but for very different reasons than highlighted in the QATC report.
+I found the survey results to be quite interesting (sometimes scary), but for very different reasons than highlighted in the QATC report.

 1) Quality Monitoring Calibration requirements – According to the survey, 24% of respondents indicated that calibration participants were not required to review calls prior to the call calibration meeting.
 In these cases, it is a feel-good, group-think exercise and not a true call calibration session.
 Yikes!
 Assuming the Quality Assurance team in the call center does not grade every call by committee, such an exercise is ineffective at gauging the degree of disparity that exists within the current call monitoring process.
 And since disparity is not being measured, the effectiveness of call calibrations cannot be quantified.
 Result: Waste of time.